Dolauhirion Bridge

 Dolauhirion Bridge (Pont Dolauhirion) is a single arch stone bridge which carries road traffic from Llandovery to Cilycwm over the River Towy (Afon Tywi) in Carmarthenshire, Wales.
 It is a grade I listed structure.
 At the time the bridge was built the road was the main coach road from Llandovery to Lampeter.

 Various wooden bridges had stood at the site until the present stone bridge was built in 1773 by the minister and bridge builder William Edwards.
 He had built several single arch stone bridges in Wales, particularly at Pontypridd, where he had constructed what was then the biggest single arch (140 ft) in the world.
 The Dolauhirion bridge has a span of 83 ft and a carriageway width of 12 ft with parapets.
-Typical of Edward's designs the bridge has circular openings in the haunches, which relieve stress on the main structure in times of flood, and reduce weight and thus pressure on the arch.
+Typical of Edward's designs the bridge has circular openings in the spandrels, which relieve stress on the main structure in times of flood, and reduce weight and thus pressure on the arch.